 See recipe card below for quantities and full recipe.

-How to Make Almond Flour Pecan Sandies
+How to Make Pecan Sandies With Nut Flour

 - Scoop up approximately 1 ½ tablespoons of dough per cookie.
 Place on the cookie sheet 2 to 3 inches apart.
-Use the bottom of a glass to flatten the cookies, with a small piece of parchment paper in between to prevent sticking.
+Cut a small square of parchment paper.
+Use the bottom of a glass to flatten the cookies, with the parchment in between to prevent sticking.
 If desired, lightly press a pecan half into the top of each cookie.
-Bake for 10 to 13 minutes or until the edges and bottoms are golden.

 Let the cookies cool on the cookie sheet, then store in an airtight container.